Comparison of Hennessy Capital Acquisition Corp. IV (HCACU) and South Mountain Merger Corp. (NASDAQ:SMMCU) | New Business Observer

-Both Hennessy Capital Acquisition Corp.
+As Conglomerates businesses, Hennessy Capital Acquisition Corp.
 IV (NASDAQ:HCACU) and South Mountain Merger Corp.
-(NASDAQ:SMMCU) compete on a level playing field in the Conglomerates industry.
-We will evaluate their performance with regards to institutional ownership, profitability, risk, dividends, analyst recommendations, earnings and valuation.
+(NASDAQ:SMMCU), are affected by compare.
+This especially applies to their analyst recommendations, institutional ownership, profitability, risk, dividends, earnings and valuation.

 |Gross Revenue